 Randy Smith: If people have additional questions, they will know where to find you.
 And again, thank you very much and I hope you have a great day.

-Randall Smith is the co-founder and publisher of CUInsight.com, the host of The CUInsight Experience podcast, and a bit of a wanderlust.
+Randall Smith is the co-founder of CUInsight.com, the host of The CUInsight Experience podcast, and a bit of a wanderlust.

-As the publisher of CUInsight.com he ...
+As one of the co-founders of CUInsight.com he ...
 Web: www.CUInsight.comDetails